DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 This sounds obvious, but it’s the most common mistake.
 Look at your timeline and check if the audio track has a speaker icon with a line through it.
 If it does, click it to unmute.

-We tested this on 5 different projects and found muted tracks in 3 of them.
-The mute button is easy to accidentally click when adjusting track heights — always check this first before going deeper into settings.
+Muted tracks are behind a surprising share of “no sound” complaints.
+The mute button is easy to accidentally click when adjusting track heights, so always check this first before going deeper into settings.

 Also check the master volume slider in the mixer panel.
 If it’s at zero, you won’t hear anything even if tracks are unmuted.